RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #14

+This morning I started my day with a standing 15 min shower.
+Which is awesome... and impressive considering how sore my legs are from yesterday's stairs.
+It gave me the opportunity to stretch my legs out in preparation for doing more stairs today.
+Quite proud.
+I should probably start drinking water and everything before I forget.
+And vitamin C, that would be good too.
+Gotta do my first set of stairs soon.

 ## #13

 Forgot to report last night that I had a salad and veggies and ranch for dinner.